snkv04/CrossDistillationPSCP/README.md

 ## Usage

-To set up the conda environment:
+To set up the Conda environment:

 ```
 conda env create -f conda_envs/dw6.yml
 conda activate dw6
 ```

-Configurations such as the path to the directory containing the dataset of PDB files to train on can be set in `configs/svp_gnn.yml`.
+Configurations such as the path to the directory containing the dataset of PDB files to train on can be set in `./models/configs/svp_gnn.yml`.
 To train the model:

 ```
 python -m scripts.train_allchis